Matías Di Gregorio: Atlético Rafaela

 In 2011, he signed for Atlético de Rafaela to play in Primera División.

 3 de Febrero

 Di Gregorio signed in 2012 for 3 de Febrero, where he had his best year, playing 40 games and scoring 8 goals.
 He was one of the figures of the team during the league.

 Naval de Talcahuano

 Actually he plays for Naval de Talcahuano, in the Chilean Primera División B, constituting a fundamental piece for the team.

-Atlético Pinto
+In Spain

 In November 2014, it was confirmed, that Di Gregorio joined the Spanish side Atlético Pinto.
+In 2020–21, he also played for Inter Ibiza.